ThinkingThoughts

 If you don’t have it – refuse to settle for less.
 Go build it.
 But please be careful.
 If the person you are with is inconsiderate, selfish, or downright mean, get out.
 Don’t let it become true love.
 Don’t let it grow – because it will only get worse, and you will never walk away.
 Or you won’t walk away until serious damage has been done, be it physical or emotional.
 So make sure you are letting it grow with someone you can really and truly trust.

-If you do have it – thank God for it, and watch your back.
+If you do have it, and it’s good – thank God for it, and watch your back.

 Yes, you can…